-The importance of The American Disabilities Act (ADA) in the eCommerce and IT vertical has become prevalent and super critical with the 2010 amendment of the ADA act.
-Organizations have started realizing the opportunity of compliance and the consequences of non-compliance.
+The importance of The American Disabilities Act (ADA) in the eCommerce and IT vertical has become prevalent and supercritical with the 2010 amendment of the ADA act.
+Organizations have started realizing the opportunity for compliance and the consequences of non-compliance.

 Let’s first understand on what’s the core purpose of ADA and later let’s focus on how this might have an impact in the way we look at business.

 The ADA defines a person with a disability as “a person who has a physical or mental impairment that substantially limits one or more major life activity.”

 Here physical impairment could be visual (blindness, low vision, and color blindness), muscular issues, Parkinson’s disease, hearing impairment, epileptic seizures, and a few more.
 Mental impairment could be dyslexia, problem-solving, cognitive disabilities, and so on.

 What is Accessibility (a11y)?

 Concerning eCommerce, Accessibility – also referred to as a11y (Just that there are 11 characters between ‘a’ and ‘y’) plays a crucial role in aligning business groups towards ADA compliance.

 a11y refers to the design of products, devices, services, or environments for people who experience disabilities.
 With responsive designs (rendering on Tablets/Mobiles and other form factors), the need for a11y becomes supercritical for people with disabilities.

 First and foremost reason is that we have the social responsibility to build products and provide services for everyone in our ecosystem to have convenient access to everything.
 And for business groups, this would increase their brand value.